YosefGoodman/oscillating-pareto/README.md

 Proprietary – All Rights Reserved
 © Yosef Yaakov Bunick 7/25/2025

+##Intellectual Property Notice

-This model, including its formulas, structure, and supporting files, is the intellectual property of Yosef Yaakov Bunick.
+This model — including its formulas, structure, and supporting files — is the intellectual property of Yosef Yaakov Bunick.
-No part of this work may be copied, reproduced, distributed, or used in any form without explicit written permission from the author.
+No part of this work may be copied, reproduced, distributed, or used in any form without the explicit written permission of the author.
-Unauthorized use, reproduction, or modification of this content is prohibited and may result in legal action.
+Unauthorized use, reproduction, or modification of this content is strictly prohibited and may result in legal action.
-This model may not be copied, reused, or distributed without permission.
+This model may not be copied, reused for commercial purposes, or distributed without proper attribution and prior permission.

+## License for shared use

+The *Formula Only* is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)/).

+Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made.

+NonCommercial — You may not use the material for commercial purposes.

+ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+This Creative Commons license applies **only to the formula as shared**, and **not to the full model, its structure, or supporting files**, which remain fully proprietary and protected under copyright.